kristofgas/Portfolio/Java/matrix_multiplication/README.md

 ### 2.1 Implementation

 We use Java for implementing the algorithms.
-For benchmarking, we use a toolchain updated for Matrix multiplication tasks, leveraging a `TriConsumer<Matrix,Matrix,Integer>` interface.
+For benchmarking, we use a toolchain updated for Matrix multiplication tasks.
 The tests are conducted on a Lenovo ThinkPad X230 running OpenJDK 11.

 ### 2.2 Testing